johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 ```
 #/usr/bin/bash

+# This script will export your private key to a text file for backup.
+# DO NOT SHOW YOUR PRIVATE KEY TO ANYONE.

 clear;

+# if we ran the script on accident then exit
+zenity \
+--question \
+--text "Are you sure you want to export your private key?" \
+--ok-label "Yes" \
+--cancel-label "Cancel" \
+2>/dev/null;

+# If the user cancels the prompt action then exit this script.
+if [ $? == 1 ]; then exit; fi

+clear;

+zenity \
+--info \
+--title "Private Key Export" \
+--text='DO NOT SHOW YOUR PRIVATE KEYS ANYONE.' \
+2>/dev/null;

+clear;

+zenity \
+--info \
+--title "Private Key Export" \
+--text='KEEP YOUR BACK UP IN A SAFE PLACE' \
+2>/dev/null;

+clear;

-# Prompt user for the directory where the exported text file will be written to.
+# Prompt user for the directory where the exported private key text file will be written to.
 outputDirectory=$(zenity \
---title="Select the location where the exported text file will be written" \
+--title="Select the location where the exported private key backup file will be written" \
 --file-selection \
 --filename="/home/pi/" \
 --directory \